 Then in October of 2010, my first child was born.
-By that time I had started another business and I found out very quickly that trying to juggle 2 businesses and a newborn was even more stressful.
+By that time I had started another business, and I found out very quickly that trying to juggle two businesses and a newborn was even more stressful.

 What a vicious cycle I was putting myself through emotionally and mentally.

-As I write this, I have 3 businesses and my daughter is now 2 years old.
-On top of that, my 86 year old mother was diagnosed with advanced dementia and is no longer able to live on her own.
+As I write this, I have three businesses and my daughter is now two years old.
+On top of that, my 86-year-old mother was diagnosed with advanced dementia and is no longer able to live on her own.
 Since I work from home, I was the “shoe-in” candidate between my two older siblings to take care of her.
-I don’t mind because it’s the right thing to do.
-I always told her that I would NEVER put her in a nursing home and I wasn’t about to go back on that promise now.
+I don't mind because it's the right thing to do.
+I always told her that I would NEVER put her in a nursing home, and I wasn't about to go back on that promise now.

 The first week with mom in the house was excruciating!
 She has Sundowners Syndrome which means her days and nights are flipped.
 The first night she didn't sleep at all.
 She was confused, combative and highly agitated.
 She thought people were trying to break into the house.
 She was terrified that a man would break in and rape her in her sleep.
 It was a horrible experience for everyone in the house – especially my young daughter.

 Fast-forward to today: I finally swallowed my pride and asked for help.
 I consulted with doctors, my family and read everything on dementia that I could get my hands on.
-I learned that I needed to have patience, understanding and most importantly, I needed to live in the moment like my mom and daughter.
-Children and Dementia patients are a lot alike – they both are easily distracted and they forget what happened 5 minutes prior.
-Once I realized that, I stopped trying to negotiate with my mom and the stress level decreased dramatically.
+I learned that I needed to have patience, understanding and most importantly, I needed to live in the moment with my mom and daughter.
+Children and Dementia patients are a lot alike – they both are easily distracted, and they forget what happened 5 minutes prior.
+Once I realized that I stopped trying to negotiate with my mom and the stress level decreased dramatically.